-- The day after he had been drunk the night before.
-There was never an apology for his bad behavior but he would always ask “do you still love me?”
-And of course I would shower him with reassurance of how much I loved him.
+- The day after, he had been drunk the night before.
+There was never an apology for his bad behavior, but he would always ask, “do you still love me?”
+And, of course, I would shower him with the reassurance of how much I loved him.

 - “I just want to be with someone who wants to be with me for the same reasons I want to be with them.”

 - “I love you” (a few days to a few months).